 I go to the emergency room there, and I was appalled at how many veterans walked in and act like jerks to people.

-And that to me is one of the biggest things that could change in the VA is stop going in there assuming they're going to screw up and treating them like they're going to be bad.
+And that, to me, is one of the biggest things that could change in the VA is stop going in there assuming they're going to screw up and treating them like they're going to be bad.

-I mean, that's that was I was appalled by that.
+I mean, I was appalled by that.

-I almost at one point I almost stood up and told this one guy to shut up because I was so infuriated because he was in there wanting a doctor's note for something, this or that.
+I almost, at one point, I almost stood up and told this one guy to shut up because I was so infuriated because he was in there wanting a doctor's note for something, this or that.

-But listen, um, Phil, I don't know if I answered your questions, but I'm glad that we brought it up because if the word gets back to the president, we want to know.
+But listen, Phil, I don't know if I answered your questions, but I'm glad that we brought it up because if the word gets back to the president, we want to know.

-There are people legitimately asking, what is being done for veterans?
+There are people legitimately asking what is being done for veterans.

 Phil, thank you.

-God bless you, and thank you for your service, my friend, my brother, and all the Marines that are out there.
+God bless you and thank you for your service, my friend, my brother, and all the Marines that are out there.

 We'll be right back.